What is Branchiooculofacial syndrome (BOFS)?

 Coloboma, a hole in the eye, and early cataracts (a clouding of the eye) are other issues related to the syndrome.
 Blocked tear ducts are another common symptom.

 Skin scarring, connected to issues with the development of the branchial arches while the fetus is in utero, is also a common feature of the syndrome.
-This scarring occurs mainly on the neck and can present as thick patches, overly hairy patches.
+This scarring occurs mainly on the neck and can present as thick patches, or overly hairy patches.
 They may also be very red and filled with blood vessels.

 Other unique facial characteristics of the condition include widely-spaced eyes, a cleft or pseudo cleft lip, a high forehead, a broad nose and flat tip of the nose, and abnormalities with the development of the nails and teeth.
 Some individuals may also experience premature greying of the hair.